-Update 11/15/2013: Invited to and joined Cisco Champion program.
-“I am a member of the Cisco Champion program.
-Cisco provides considerations (access to experts, special webinars, T-shirt, etc.) and in fairness, you should know that in evaluating my independence.
-I am joining in the hope I can learn and pass along datacenter information that blog readers and others may find useful.
+I am also a member of the Cisco Champion program.
+Cisco provides considerations (access to experts, special webinars, swag, etc.) and in fairness, you should be aware of that in evaluating my independence.
+I joined in the hope I can learn and pass along information that blog readers and others may find useful.

 I sometimes do NDA or other consulting or paid writing for vendors, providing my opinions, impressions, and tech feedback.
 Any money goes to NetCraftsmen and covers the time I spend.
 It does not increase my pay.
 It is generally the equivalent of a few billed hours of my consulting time at my hourly billing rate.
 My opinions remain stubbornly my own.